 Consider this!
 The thickness of facial skin ranges between 1.5 mm and 2 mm (ONLY 0.07 inches!) from the epidermis down to the hypodermis.
-This is why I stress BEING GENTLE when using facial contour massage.
+This is why I stress using a gentle touch when using facial contour massage.
 We're dealing with a delicate structure so excessive pressure could produce undesirable effects.

 Our goal in the work we do with skincare is to create a cascading effect in each layer of skin, and in all the underlying parts.
 That is precisely what we are doing as we use our skincare products and devices, and facial contouring massage techniques.

 Now that you know more about the anatomy of your face, you can now picture what is happening when you apply skincare products, use advanced technology, and apply facial contour massage.
 You boost collagen production in skin, encourage lymphatic drainage, release fascia, lift and tone muscles, and improve your psyche with healthier looking skin.

 Most of what we're doing doesn't create instant results but we can be assured, it is making a difference!
 It simply takes a consistent routine and the discipline to apply quality products and use our technology regularly.
 We do not expect to get instant results at the gym for the body, so we must set reasonable expectations for the work we're doing to improve our skin.